Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Summary of Results

 \subsection{Fat homogeneous bundles}

-After the compact rank one symmetric spaces and the Berger spaces $B^7$, $B^{13}$, the next examples of closed manifolds of $\sec>0$ were constructed by Wallach in 1972 \cite{Wa72}; namely the spaces $W^6\defeq\mathbb{P}_\CC T\CP^2$, $W^{12}\defeq\sp{3}/\sp{1}^3$ and $W^{24}\defeq\mathsf{F}_4/\spin{8}$ now known as the \textit{Wallach flag manifolds}.
-In a modern formulation, Wallach used \emph{Cheeger deformations} to construct homogeneous metrics on the total spaces of \emph{fat homogeneous bundles}.
-We refer the reader unfamiliar with Cheeger deformations or fat homogeneous bundles to Section~\ref{SEC:Cheeger_deformations} for definitions and references.
+After the compact rank one symmetric spaces and the Berger spaces $B^7$, $B^{13}$, the next examples of closed manifolds of $\sec>0$ were constructed by Wallach in 1972 \cite{Wa72}; namely the spaces $W^6\defeq\su{3}/\u{1}^2$, $W^{12}\defeq\sp{3}/\sp{1}^3$ and $W^{24}\defeq\mathsf{F}_4/\spin{8}$ now known as the \textit{Wallach flag manifolds}.
+Their common feature is that they arise as total spaces of \emph{fat homogeneous bundles} over compact rank one symmetric spaces.
+We refer the reader unfamiliar with fat homogeneous bundles to Section~\ref{SEC:fat_bundles} for definitions and references.
+Throughout this article we understand a metric on $G/H$ to be homogeneous if it is $G$-invariant, i.e.~our definition depends on the pair $(G,H)$.

 Wallach's construction can be stated as follows: if $H<K<G$ is a nested triple of compact Lie groups such that the induced bundle $K/H\to G/H\to G/K$ is fat and $G/K$ is a rank one symmetric space, then $G/H$ admits a homogeneous metric of $\sec>0$ \cite[Proposition~4.3]{Zi07}.
 This approach was subsequently used by Aloff and Wallach in \cite{AW75} to construct homogeneous metrics of $\sec>0$ on the spaces $W_{p,q}^7$; see \eqref{eq:Wpq}.
 This family completes the list of simply connected homogeneous manifolds admitting a metric of $\sec>0$, up to diffeomorphism \cite{WZ18}.
 Observe that Wallach's construction results in metrics with ``more'' curvature than the corresponding normal metrics since, by Berger's classification, none of the spaces $W^6$, $W^{12}$, $W^{24}$, $W_{p,q}^7$ admit normal homogeneous metrics of $\sec>0$, with a subtle exception in the case of $W_{1,1}^7$; see Remark \ref{REM:b_depends_on_pair}.